When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Introduction

-Most previous works on the BHS problem assume the \textit{face-to-face} (f-2-f), where agents can communicate only when located at the same node \cite{Luna_2025,bhattacharya_2023,Adri_tori, BHS_gen}.
+Most previous work on the BHS problem assumes the \textit{face-to-face} (f-2-f) communication model, where agents can communicate only when co-located~\cite{Luna_2025,bhattacharya_2023,Adri_tori,BHS_gen,Tanvir_Scat}.
 This restriction limits coordination and often increases the number of agents or the time required to solve the problem.
-In contrast, we study the BHS problem under two stronger models: (i) the \textit{global communication model}, where agents can communicate regardless of their positions, and (ii) the \textit{1-hop visibility model}, where each agent can observe its one-hop neighbourhood, including the presence of agents at neighbouring nodes.
-Although these models provide more power than f-2-f communication, they also introduce new challenges.
-For instance, in the global communication model, agents can talk to each other but lack knowledge of the network’s structure, so they cannot determine how to physically reach one another.
-The \underline{motivation} for this assumption is to narrow the gap in the number of agents required for solving the 1-BHS problem.
-Similar strong assumptions have been used in several distributed computing works \cite{disp_global,shantanu_broadcasting} to find efficient solutions to the problem, even when they are not strictly essential.
-To the best of our knowledge, this is the first study of the BHS problem under models beyond f-2-f communication.
-In the next section, we give a detailed model description and the problem definition.
+In~\cite{BHS_gen,Tanvir_Scat}, the authors study BHS in dynamic general graphs; however, there remains a significant gap between the known lower and upper bounds on the number of agents.
+To reduce this gap, we study the BHS problem under two stronger models: (i) the \textit{global communication model}, where agents can communicate regardless of their positions, and (ii) the \textit{1-hop visibility model}, where each agent can observe its immediate neighbourhood, including the presence of agents at adjacent nodes.
+While these models provide more power than f-2-f communication, they also introduce new challenges.
+For example, under global communication, agents can exchange information but may not know how to physically reach one another due to the lack of structural knowledge of the network.
+To the best of our knowledge, this is the first work to study BHSV under communication models beyond f-2-f.
+In the next section, we present the detailed model and problem definition.